Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 When creating a job with `salloc` you will have to use `srun` to start anything on the node(s) in the allocation as it is not possible to, e.g., reach the nodes with `ssh`.

-The `sbatch` command both creates a job and then start a job step, teh so-called batch job step, to run the job script on the first node of the job allocation.
+The `sbatch` command both creates a job and then starts a job step, the so-called batch job step, to run the job script on the first node of the job allocation.
 In principle it is possible to start both sequential and shared memory processes directly in the batch job step without creating a new job step with `srun`,